acoustep/gdpr-cookie/README.md

 The name of the cookie to write to.
 Any characters forbidden in a cookie name (as per the specification) will automatically be removed.
 Default is `"cookieControlPrefs"`.

+### acceptReload

+Whether or not to reload the page after the user presses the accept button.
+Default is `false`.

 ### acceptBtnLabel

 Label for the accept button.
 No html is allowed.
 Default is `"Accept cookies"`.